 In some cases, you may make things worse.

 Simply leaving your country is not the only piece of the puzzle you need to fit together.
 Where you’re going also matters.

 Places like Spain, Italy, Indonesia (for Bali), and others require a lot of tax planning.
-I am not a miracle worker.
-I cannot magically make France or Indonesia decide not to tax you.
-They have certain rules and those are the rules.

 If you don’t want high taxes, you have to be open-minded enough to consider the countries that have better tax options.
-Or, you need to be moving around enough to use my Trifecta method so that you do not become a tax resident in these high-tax countries.
+Or, you need to be moving around enough to use our Trifecta method so that you do not become a tax resident in these high-tax countries.

 Whatever the case may be, you can save tens or even hundreds of thousands of dollars – millions of dollars a year in some cases – by choosing to live in these places instead of dogmatically pursuing one high-tax country because of its brand-name appeal.

 Don’t be addicted to one place.
 It can get in the way of your ultimate reason for moving overseas.